PraveendraSinghKanwal/policy_analyzer_vue/README.md

 # Policy Extraction App (Vue 3 SPA)

 This is a production-ready single-page application (SPA) built with Vue 3 and Vite.
-It allows users to upload a PDF, processes it via a backend API, and displays/downloads three analysis PDFs.
+It allows users to upload a PDF or DOCX file, processes it via a backend API, and displays/downloads three analysis files.

 ## Features
-- Upload PDF and receive three analysis PDFs (Standard, Gap, Summary)
+- Upload PDF or DOCX and receive analysis files (Standard, Gap, Summary)
-- View and download each PDF
+- View and download each file
 - Responsive, modern UI
 - Error handling and logging